Shihab3/kuni/README.md

 # kuni
-Small library that can read/write files and do some os stuff.
+VERY Small library that can read/write files in binary and text data.